Tracking Progress and Setting Goals 101

 Goal: I want to eliminate mindless eating and increase awareness of my hunger cues

-Some short-term goals that support that behaviour shift could be:
+Some short-term goals that support that behavior shift could be:

 Sitting down for each meal